microsoft/Power-CAT-Copilot-Studio-Kit/CONFIGURE_COPILOTS.md

 # Configure agents in Power CAT Copilot Studio Kit

-The custom Agents you create and configure in Microsoft Copilot Studio can be tested from the Power CAT Copilot Studio Kit.
+The custom agents you create and configure in Microsoft Copilot Studio can be tested from the Power CAT Copilot Studio Kit.
 To do this, you need to create a **Agent Configuration** record that will contain the required information to connect to these agents and run tests against them.

 ![copilot-configuration](https://github.com/user-attachments/assets/1b9e6138-cdcb-402a-a474-1c02ae33696d)